spotdemo4/bumper/README.md

 this works well as a github action. have it run on every push to main and it will bump the version for every change, or run it on a schedule to increase the version if there were any new changes

-## why

-why create this when there are a million other actions that do something similar? well, most of the popular actions are antagonistic about making _any_ changes to the source code during version bumps. unfortunately for me, two of the technologies I use quite heavily (nix & npm) use version numbers in source, and I would rather deal with the occasional rebase than have version numbers out of sync. of those that support bumping versions in source, I didn't find any I liked that also supported bumping for arbitrary files.
-I've found it quite common to have a version that needs to be updated in a readme, or a hardcoded version in the source code.
-If you know of an action that does what this does but better, let me know!

 ## usage

 ```console